 Photo courtesy of the National Park Service

-Youth Education ProgramsThe Friends organization supports programs that encourage visiting youth, diverse populations, and local residents to care for their surrounding parks.
+Youth Education ProgramsThe Friends of Arches and Canyonlands Parks supports programs that encourage visiting youth, diverse populations, and local residents to care for their surrounding parks.
 The youth of today are the leaders of tomorrow and we will provide young people with opportunities to explore and form their own connections to the landscapes, and grow as lifelong stewards of national parks.

 Youth programs include:

-Youth Art in the Parks “Look Where We Live”On an annual basis 4th and 5th grade classes will learn landscape art lessons as part of the school curriculum.
-The Friends will conduct in classroom education on the legacy of Bates Wilson and his influence on young people’s connection to the parks.
-The children will then take a field trip into the national park and apply their learning into art.
-Their artwork will be on exhibit during the month of January.
-See the outcome of the 2013-14 class here.
+Youth Art in the Parks “Look Where We Live”Once a year, 4th and 5th grade classes get to learn about landscape art as part of their school curriculum.
+Youth Art in the Parks is a Friends of Arches and Canyonlands Parks program that works with students during the landscape art curriculum to teach about the legacy of Bate's Wilson and his enthusiasm for connecting young people to the national parks.
+Students then take a field trip to the national park and apply their learning to their art.
+The student artwork is exhibited in the Moab area during the month of January.
+Check out the 2013-2014 student artwork here.

-Latinos In Action (LIA) Moab AdventureThe Friends will partner with the Bureau of Land Management, the National Park Service, O.A.R.S. and Hispanics Enjoying Camping, Hiking and the Outdoors (HECHO) in offering the first annual LIA Moab Adventure.
-In early summer LIA will travel to Moab for a weekend filled with camping, whitewater rafting, Firery Furnace ranger led hike in Arches National Parks, and information discussion with a variety of special guests that will engage latino youth in the wonders of canyon country.
+Latinos In Action (LIA) Moab AdventureThe Friends of Arches and Canyonlands Parks has partnered with the Bureau of Land Management, the National Park Service, O.A.R.S. and Hispanics Enjoying Camping, Hiking and the Outdoors (HECHO) in hosting the Latinos in Action Moab Adventure.
+The program brings LIA high school and college aged participants to Moab for a weekend filled with camping, whitewater rafting, a ranger-led hike, and informational discussion with a variety of special guests that engage latino youth in the wonders of canyon country.

 Photo courtesy of the National Park Service